List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 A French traveler initially under Dio's control, Polnareff attacks Jotaro's group during their stay in Hong Kong before being defeated by Avdol.
 After reforming, he joins them on the hunt for Dio in order to find his sister's murderer, J. Geil.
 Polnareff is chivalrous and honorable, but is also goofy and naive, and tends to get into trouble frequently.
 His Stand is Silver Chariot (Shirubā Chariottsu), an armored knight wielding a rapier that can boost its blinding speed further by casting off its armor while producing a series of afterimages, while sacrificing defense.
 Polnareff later makes an appearance during the events of Golden Wind, having been crippled by Diavolo who stole the Arrows from him.
 Polnareff kept one arrow he intended to give to Giorno's gang, but was forced to use it on himself with his dying breath to enhance his Stand into Chariot Requiem (チャリオッツ・レクイエム, Chariottsu Rekuiemu) as a final gambit to protect the arrow.
 Chariot Requiem, acting on its master's last command, can manipulate the souls of others in various ways like causing souls to swap bodies with someone nearby.
 Further exposure to Chariot Requiem causes living bodies and souls to mutate.
 Chariot Requiem acts as a shadow to people's souls, and when they look at it, its shadow always falls in the opposite direction.
 It creates a sun-like light source behind them but if that light source is destroyed Chariot Requiem is destroyed as well.
 Chariot Requiem's abilities end up saving Polnareff as they transfer his soul into Coco Jumbo, a turtle that was used by Giorno's gang.
 After Chariot Requiem is destroyed, Polnareff still manages to survive inside the turtle's body and now accompanies Passione's new leader, Giorno.

+In Japanese, he is voiced by Fuminori Komatsu and Ayumi Fujimura (child) in the 2014 anime and subsequent appearances, Hiroaki Hirata in All Star Battle, Katsuji Mori in the 1993 OVA, Akira Negishi in the 2002 game, and Tsutomu Tareki in the 1998 game.
+In English, he is voiced by Doug Erholtz and Erica Mendez (child) in the 2014 anime and Mark Atherlay in the 1993 OVA.